What Is an Ovulation Test?

-An ovulation test — also called an ovulation predictor test, OPK, or ovulation kit — is a home test that checks your urine to let you when you’re most likely to be fertile.
-When you get ready to ovulate — release an egg for fertilization — your body produces more luteinizing hormone (LH).
-These tests check the levels of this hormone.
+An ovulation test, also called an ovulation predictor test, OPK, or ovulation kit, is a home test that checks your urine to let you know when you’re most likely to be fertile or get pregnant.
+When you get ready to ovulate, which means to release an egg for fertilization, your body creates more luteinizing hormone (LH).

 Where to Get an Ovulation Test

 For women with average 28- to 32-day menstrual cycles, ovulation usually happens between days 11 and 21.
-You’re most likely to become pregnant if you have sex three days before ovulation.
+You’re most likely to become pregnant if you have sex 3 days before ovulation.

 You can take an ovulation test at any time of day.
 But the morning may give you the best results.
-To boost your chance of an accurate reading, don’t drink a lot of fluids in the four hours before a test.
-This helps make sure your urine and LH levels are concentrated.
+To boost your chance of an accurate reading, don’t drink a lot of fluids in the 4 hours before a test.
+This helps make sure your pee and LH levels are concentrated.

 How to Take an Ovulation Test